beave/meer/README.md

 * Meer can do reverse DNS/PTR record lookups.
 Meer has an internal DNS cache system so to not overburden DNS servers with repeated queries.
 * MySQL/MariaDB output is backward compatible with legacy Snort/Barnyard2 database.
 * MySQL/MariaDB internal SQL “caching” makes Meer interactions with databases more efficients.
+* Supports "fingerprint" rule set.
+These are special Suricata & Sagan signatures that allow you to collect data about devices in your network and store them in a Redis database.
+See https://github.com/quadrant/fingerprint-rules for more information.
+* Supports "client stats" for Meer when injecting Sagan EVE/JSON data.
+This allows give you statistics about who and what is sending Sagan data within an enviornment.

 # Future "output" support: